icons8/lunacy-docs/docs/layerstyles.md

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/layerstyles-externalph.png" height="auto"><source src="/public/layerstyles-external.mp4" type="video/mp4"></video>

 You cannot make changes to external styles, but you can use the **Unlink from Library** feature.
-This feature will add a copy of the style you need to your document assets, i.e. to your layer or text library.
-After that, you can do whatever you want with the unlinked style as with any other style within your project.
+This feature will add a copy of the style you need to your document assets, i.e. to the list of your layer or text styles.
+After that, you can do whatever you want with the unlinked style as with any other style within your document.

+There are two ways to unlink styles:

+**Way 1.** Select an object with the style you want to unlink, then click **Unlink from Library** in the Inspector.

+**Way 2.** Select a style or several styles in a UI kit, then right-click and select **Unlink from Library** on the context menu.

+The demo below shows both these methods.

-<video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/layerstyles-externalunlinkph.png" height="auto"><source src="/public/layerstyles-externalunlink.mp4" type="video/mp4"></video>
+<video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/layerstyles-externalunlinkph.png" height="auto"><source src="/public/layerstyles-externalunlink.mp4" type="video/mp4"></video>